 ROASTED CARROT & HARISSA DIP.
 This dip has a chickpea base, and is then smoothed out with some sweet roasted carrots and all of the typical components of harissa sauce (chilies, tomato paste, spices).
 I top it with pomegranate seeds and crispy brussels sprout leaves, but it’s just as good with a simple drizzle of olive oil.
 It’s spicy, creamy, sweet, and smooth.
 A crowd pleaser that isn’t too predictable *thumbs up*

 AVOCADO TARTARE.
-I don’t think anyone was dying for a vegan version of tartare, but the traditional flavors of it work really well with avocado, so I went for it.
+I don’t think anyone was exactly dying for a vegan version of tartare, but the traditional flavours of it work really well with avocado, so I went for it.
 I make this as something for people to snack on while I finish up dinner quite often when we’re hosting.
-It has all the appeal of guacamole (because most people love avocado anything), but it’s much less predictable.
-I serve it with crostinis, crackers, little slices of roasted beets, olives etc.
+It has all the appeal of guacamole (because most people love avocado anything), but it’s a little more interesting and unique.
+I serve the tartare with crostini, crackers, little slices of roasted beets, olives etc.

 THE ULTIMATE VEGAN SNACK BOARD.
 This post was a 3 for 1!
 You get recipes for 1) a roasted garlic and butternut dip with sesame, 2) balsamic mushroom and olive pâté, and 3) a soft cashew “cheese” spread with roasted beets and miso.
 Fill it out with all the crackers, crisp vegetables, pickles, olives etc. you can handle.
 I would happily go to a party that was serving this and this alone.